Udayraj123/VehicleInfoOCR/Rough.md

 		https://github.com/daandtu/android-web-scraper/
 	//	>Show layout webview in drawer until captcha is downloaded/ form is submitted

+//** The new url doesn't need much IP! opencv no more needed :)
 // EVEN BETTER IP -
 	//> use only thresholding and a kernel to patch gray or white acc to surrounding

 > Add some js to crop view instead of scraping vehicle details?! <- more versatile ^^> This is actually better for demo - should look like google assistant

+In fruit ninja menu :
+	Swipe to select area
+	Use long press/double tap to copy block search button hides the swiping gui

+**No need to reload captcha on pause preview now.**
+	> Also update captcha image on form submit too (call startCap..).

+Turbo mode - like QR scanner (GET MORE CLARIFICATIONS)
+	> Min Area constraint, more constraints?!
+	> Keep or remove drawer?!
+	> Instant try to get vehicle info whenever valid number plate found
+	> Open confirmation drawer immediately if details found.
+	> otherwise wait for better input

 Optimizations
+	> Modularize the MainActivity
 	> Proper threaded listeners for captcha handling
 	> Disable drawableCache in the webscraper.

-** The new url doesn't need IP! opencv no more needed :)
-Turbo mode - like QR scanner
-	> Instant try to get vehicle info whenever valid number plate found
-	> Open confirmation drawer immediately if details found.
-	> otherwise wait for better input

-In fruit ninja menu :
-	Swipe to select area
-	Use long press/double tap to copy block search button hides the swiping gui

-FOUND THIS :
+	FOUND THIS (Add'em):
 	//recycle the source bitmap, this will be no longer used. bitmap.recycle();

+Excess:
 	Load vehicle image from Vehicle model

+Later:
+	Run Apk analyzer on OMR apk